United Nations, Peace and Security (PACS6901)

 In this unit students critically examine the role of the United Nations in promoting international peace and security.
-Contemporary and historical case studies such as Rwanda, Iraq and East Timor are used to analyse the UN's performance in relation to such activities as peacemaking, peacekeeping, peacebuilding and peace enforcement.
+Contemporary and historical case studies are used to analyse the UN's performance in relation to such activities as peacemaking, peacekeeping, peacebuilding and peace enforcement.
 We assess the challenges facing the UN in achieving its mandate and implementing reform with a view to attaining peace with justice.

 Our courses that offer this unit of study

 - Graduate Certificate in Peace and Conflict Studies